-How To Make Your Caddy Happy
+How To Make Your Caddie Happy

 There are plenty of opportunities throughout the day to make your caddy happy (or not so happy), and we’ll start from the very beginning of the day: The bag drop.